 - Prior to the event, the Sound Sponsor completes and signs the Sound Release, including the names of any additional representatives in the provided blanks.

-- After being placed by the camp placer, the Sound Sponsor and, if possible, his/her representatives meet with the Sound Coordinator or a Sound Marshal.
+- After being placed by the camp placer, the Sound Sponsor and, if possible, his/her representatives meet with a Sound Marshal.

 - The Sound Marshal inspects the sound system and collaborates with the Sound Sponsor regarding the placement and orientation of the sound system.